Hall of Presidents

 Dr. George F. “Jody” Harpster

-George “Jody” Harpster graduated with a Bachelor’s degree from Juniata College, and earned his Master’s of Science Degree in Counseling and College Student Personnel from Shippensburg University, and doctorate in Adult and Higher Education from the University of North Carolina-Chapel Hill.
-Harpster returned to Shippensburg University in 1995 to become the Vice President of Student Affair, and then served in a variety of administrative roles, including Interim President from June 2005-February 2007.
+George F. “Jody” Harpster graduated with a bachelor’s degree from Juniata College, earned a Master of Science in Counseling and College Student Personnel from Shippensburg University and a PhD in Adult Higher Education from the University of North Carolina at Chapel Hill.
+After working for 21 years in the UNC system, Harpster returned to Shippensburg in 1995 as the vice president for Student Affairs for 10 years and then served in a variety of administrative roles, including twice as interim president from June 2005-February 2007 and May 2013-January 2015.
+He was named the 16th president on January 22, 2015.

-During his tenure, the university developed several new programs including the university’s first doctoral programs and the State System’s first degree in electrical engineering.
-Harpster’s time as president coincided with the APSCUF faculty strike of October 19-21, 2016, the only strike in the State System’s history.
-Harpster announced his resignation for health reasons in December 2016, and resigned in January 2017.
+During his tenure, the university developed several new academic programs including the university’s first doctoral programs and the State System’s first degree in electrical engineering.
+In addition, the university finalized construction of and opened the Luhrs Performing Arts Center, built the Student Recreation Center and concluded the most successful fundraising campaign in State System history.
+Harpster retired in 2017.

 Dr. William “Bill” Ruud